chartmann1590/Business-Simulator/README.md

 - **Title**: Job title (e.g., "Chief Executive Officer")
 - **Backstory**: Personal history that influences decision-making
 - **Personality Traits**: Affects how they make decisions
-- **Role**: Determines decision-making capabilities
+- **Role**: Determines decision-making capabilities (CEO, Manager, Employee)
+- **Floor Assignment**: Employees are assigned to floors 1-4 based on their role and department
+- **Home Room**: Assigned workspace based on role, title, and department
+- **Current Room**: Tracks real-time location as employees move between rooms
+- **Activity State**: idle, working, walking, meeting, break, training, waiting

 ## Observing the Simulation

 The web interface provides several views:

 - **Dashboard**: Overview of business metrics, recent activities, and goals
-- **Employees**: Browse all employees, click to see details, backstories, and activities
+- **Employees**: Browse all employees, click to see details, backstories, activities, and room locations
-- **Projects**: View all projects, their progress, and details
+- **Projects**: View all projects, their progress, tasks, and financial details
-- **Financials**: Comprehensive financial analytics with charts, payroll details, expense breakdowns, and income sources
+- **Financials**: Comprehensive financial analytics with:
+  - Income, expenses, and profit trends
+  - Payroll breakdowns by role and department
+  - Expense category analysis
+  - Income source tracking
+  - Period-based filtering (30, 60, 90, 180, 365 days)
+- **Office View**: Visual representation of all 4 floors with:
+  - Room layouts with employee locations
+  - Room capacity and occupancy
+  - Floor-by-floor navigation
+  - Room detail modals
+- **Communications**: Email and chat message hub with filtering

-All views update in real-time as the simulation runs.
+All views update in real-time as the simulation runs via WebSocket.

 ## Architecture